nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 The registry typically contains organizations, software vendors acting on behalf of their client (organizations), data exchange services offered by organizations and their technical endpoints.
-It describes how these are mapped to [Decentralized Identifiers (DID)](https://www.w3.org/TR/did-core/) and how DID Documents are encapsulated in [RFC004 Distributed Documents](rfc004-distributed-document-format.md) to provide cryptographic integrity and consistent state across distributed networks.
+It describes how these are mapped to [Decentralized Identifiers (DID)](https://www.w3.org/TR/did-core/) and how DID Documents are encapsulated in transactions ([RFC004 Verifiable Transactional Graph](rfc004-verifiable-transactional-graph.md)) to provide cryptographic integrity and consistent state across distributed networks.

 ### Status